 Discipline-based student clubs and inter-disciplinary social organizations.
 Student clubs give graduate students in a particular field of study an opportunity to meet and mix with peers who share similar academic interests and goals.
 Organizations that include graduate students from a range of disciplines offer a chance to socialize or otherwise interact with peers representing a variety of backgrounds and experiences.

 Off-campus example: Students can use technology to form discussion groups based on mutual interests, whether academic or social.
 Social media sites can support the exchange of information among students interested in a particular area of study or in a particular hobby or pastime.

-The objective of providing access to information and instructional resources is to expand the educational experiences afforded to the students beyond what can be provided by instructors.
+The objective of meaningful engagement with libraries, laboratories, and research facilities is to expand the educational experiences afforded to the students beyond what can be provided by instructors.
 For most resident students, this provision can be assumed because graduate programs are generally structured around information resources available on the campus on which the program originates.

 Techniques for achieving this access include

 Providing access to content experts other than the program's instructors.
 Inviting guest lecturers to a class or outside experts to campus to offer seminars or workshops enriches the learning experience by providing other perspectives on or extended knowledge of topics or subject areas.

 Off-campus example: A variety of means assisted by technology, such as videoconferencing, for example, offer ways to connect students directly to extra-institutional content experts.
 Online seminars and workshops with experts around the world, structured and facilitated by the instructor, greatly expand the geographic range from which these experts can be drawn.